yleeyilin/tp/docs/UserGuide.md

 Case-insensitive | The casing of the alphabetic characters does not matter (e.g. “good” is taken to be equal to “GOOD”).
 Space-sensitive | The number of spaces in a command matters (e.g. “happy puppy” is different from “happypuppy”).
 Space-insensitive | The number of spaces in a command does not matter (e.g. “happy puppy” is taken to be equal to “happypuppy”).
-Delimeter | A seperator in the command input that defines the boundaries between information in a command. ";" is a delimeter for our commands.
+Delimeter | A seperator in the command input that defines the boundaries between information in a command. ";" is a delimiter for our commands.
 Contact card | The box displayed for each contact, containing all their details.

 ## Quick start

-1. Ensure you have Java `11` installed in your computer.
+1. Ensure you have Java `11` installed on your computer.

 1. Download the latest `poochplanner.jar` from [here](https://github.com/AY2324S2-CS2103T-W10-2/tp/releases).